jyunji-watanabe/ServiceCenterAutomation/README.md

 Browser: Chromeium using Puppeteer

 ## TODO (memo)
-- Retrieve ApplicationObjects and Users from the Licensing page
 - Download a log excel file for the last one week
 - Retrieve Environment Health
 - Retrieve modules in the Independent Module